ps-george/ansi_c_compiler/3-compiler-documentation.md

 ### Strength 2

-A strength of the combined OOP and generic programming methods is that the OOP helps with debugging, and knowing inside which class bugs were occurring, whilst generic programming for example with `BinaryExpression` allowed me to very easily add new operators without the overhead of an entirely new class.
+A strength of the combined OOP and generic programming methods is that the OOP helps with debugging, and knowing inside which class bugs were occurring, whilst generic programming for example with `BinaryExpression` allowed me to very easily add new operators without the overhead of an entirely new class for each.

-_48 words_
+_50 words_

 Limitations
 -----------